groupon/nlm/README.md

 Will also add license headers where they are missing.

 1. Everything `nlm verify` does.
+1. If `hooks#prepare` is present in the `nlm` section of the `package.json`, the shell command defined by the hook will be executed.
 1. If there are unreleased changes:
   1. Create a new CHANGELOG entry and update `package.json#version`.
   1. Commit and tag the release.